Where to Catch Bluefish on the Jersey Shore

 None specific

 Note: No size limit or closed season.
-Different bag limits apply for private vs for-hire vessels.
+For-hire bag limit increased to 7 fish for 2026 (effective Feb 19, 2026).
+Private boats and shore anglers remain at 3 fish.
 Always verify current regulations at nj.gov/dep/fgw.

 Budget Guide